 Keep electrical panels clear of obstructions to allow easy access for inspections and emergencies.
 Ensure the workspace is free from moisture and pests, which can damage electrical components.

-By adopting these simple measures, building managers can enhance the safety and reliability of their electrical systems, minimising the risk of faults and ensuring smooth operations.
+When building managers implement these straightforward strategies, they boost the safety and reliability of their electrical systems.
+This approach lowers the risk of faults and helps keep operations running smoothly.

 Safety First, Electrical Problems Last